-Open spaces are often too quiet and conversations can project several offices away.
+Open office spaces are often too quiet and conversations can project several offices away.
 When the content of a conversation is confidential or sensitive in nature, extra care must be made to keep the sound environment secure.
 Sound Oasis sound machines mask these conversations so others cannot hear them.
+A constant white or grey noise at low volume can help mask or cover the sound of a conversation.
 Sound Oasis machines are an ideal choice because:

 - You can select from the widest variety of sounds available - sounds that are pleasant to listen to and excellent at masking (e.g. white noise, stream, rain, etc.).